project-talan/tln-cli/README.md

   depends: async (tln) => [],
   env: async (tln, env) => {
     env.TLN_GIT_USER = 'Alice';
-    env.TLN_GIT_EMAIL = 'alice@mailserver.com';
+    env.TLN_GIT_EMAIL = 'alice@calbro.com';
   },
   steps: async (tln) => [],
   components: async (tln) => []
 }
 ```
-This information will be used inside all subsequent git call inside this and all subdirectories.
+This information will be used by all subsequent git calls inside this and all subdirectories.

+### Checkout, configure & build existing projects
+Calbo is a big companies and has a lot of departments and ongoing projects.
+You know that Calbro is using `tln` to deal with internal complexity, so onboarding should be straightforward.

 * Checkout how virtual dev env works
   ```
   java -version